Groups

 Team

 Teams tend to be the largest and most dynamic departmental groups.
-A team
+A team has the following characteristics:- Contains members from multiple site genres (such as ST, SW and FY);

 - Has at least five members.